ankane/strong_migrations/README.md

 ### Adding a reference (Postgres)

 Rails 5+ adds an index to references by default.
-To make this happens concurrently, use:
+To make sure this happens concurrently, use:

 ```ruby
 class AddSomeReferenceToUsers < ActiveRecord::Migration[5.2]